 The Citi Rewards Card Range

-Citibank often offer the Prestige and Signature cards with different signup bonuses for Qantas points vs Citibank Rewards points, so keep an eye out to ensure you are signing up for the offer you want.
+These cards often come with different signup bonuses for Qantas points vs Citibank Rewards points, so keep an eye out to ensure you are signing up for the offer you want.

-The Citi Prestige is the high end card of the Citi Rewards range, and has an annual fee of $700 along with a heap of travel benefits and partners.
+The Citi Prestige is the high end card of the Citi Rewards range, and has an annual fee of $700 along with many travel benefits and partners.

 |Card||Citi Prestige Visa 'Infinite'|